-In SQL Server Reporting Services, Dataset is an SQL Command used to retrieve the data from Data Source for Report creation.
-SSRS Embedded Dataset consists of transact query, parameters, filters, etc.
+In SQL Server Reporting Services, Dataset is a command used to retrieve the data from Data Source for Report creation.
+SSRS Embedded Dataset consists of transact SQL query, parameters, filters, etc.

-The SQL Server Reporting Services supports two types of datasets: Shared Dataset and Embedded Dataset.
+The SQL Server Reporting Services supports two types of datasets: Shared and Embedded Dataset.
 In this article, we will show you the steps involved in creating Embedded Dataset in SSRS with an example.

-SSRS Embedded Dataset: If you want to use the Dataset in single reports, then there is no point in creating a shared Dataset.
-In these situations, we create Embedded Dataset in SSRS
+Embedded: If you want to use the Dataset in single reports, then there is no point in creating a shared.
+In these situations, we create Embedded Dataset in SSRS.

 Creating Embedded DataSet in SSRS

-After creating the New SQL Reporting Services project, the Report data tab looks like below.
-We already created Embedded Data Source in our previous article
+After creating the New Reporting Services project, the Report data tab looks like the one below.
+We already created Embedded Data Source in our previous article.

-To create an Embedded dataset in SSRS, Right-click on the Datasets folder present in the Report Data tab and select the Add Dataset option from the context menu.
+To create an Embedded one, Right-click on the Datasets folder present in the Report Data tab and select the Add option from the context menu.

-Once you click on that option, it will open the Dataset Properties window to configure the SSRS Dataset.
-The following are the properties inside the SSRS Embedded Dataset Properties window
+Once you click on that option, it will open the Properties window to configure the SSRS Dataset.
+The following are the properties inside the SSRS Embedded Dataset Properties window.

 - Name: Please specify a valid unique name for the Dataset you want to create.

-- Data Source: If you already created, Please select the data source from the drop-down list.
-If not, please click on the New button to Create Embedded Data Source.
+- Data Source: If you have already created it, Please select the data source from the drop-down list.
+If not, please click on the New button to Create an Embedded Data Source.

 - Query Type: It allows us to choose from 3 options.

 - Query Designer: If you don’t know, How to write the Queries, then you can select this option.
 It will allow you to design using a graphical user interface.
 Please refer to the Query Designer article to understand the steps involved in it.

 - Time out: Specify the query execution time.